 - May: Festival Internacional do Caracol (International Snail Festival) brings Portugal, France, Spain, Morroco and Italy together on the slippery subject of snails, in Castro Marim.

-- June: Feira da Terra (Country Fair) featuring natural and bio agricultural products, in Aljezur.
+- June: Feira da Terra (Country Fair) featuring natural and organic agricultural products, in Aljezur.
 First Saturday of the month from June through to October.

 - June: Festival da Cataplana (Cataplana Festival) celebrates one of Algarve’s most famous dishes, in Almancil.

-- August: Noites de Moura Encatada (Enchanted Nights) a recreation of Arab nights with Souks, music, belly dancing and traditional food, in Cacela Velha.
+- August: Noites de Moura Encantada (Enchanted Nights) a recreation of Arab nights with Souks, music, belly dancing and traditional food, in Cacela Velha.

 - August: Festival do Marisco, (Seafood Festival), the largest seafood festival in the region, in Olhão